m4r35n357/ODE-Playground/README.md

 $ ./build [gcc|clang]
 ```
 There should be NO errors or warnings.

+[UPDATE] clang shows warnings for the unsupported -Wunsuffixed-float-constants warning!

-[UPDATE: kerr-image.c shows warnings on arm64; it is 3rd party code]
+[UPDATE] kerr-image.c shows warnings on arm64; it is 3rd party code

 Each client is built _both_ as a dynamic executable with asserts and debug symbols, and as a stripped static executable with asserts disabled.
 The (default) MUSL static binaries are particularly tiny!

 ### Running c Tests

+The tests enforce a redundant web of densely interrelated functionality that cannot exist in the presence of coding errors! ;)

 **libdual-test-dbg** (c executable)